williamtroup/Syntax.js/README.md

 - Full CSS theme support (using :root variables).
 - Coping and Printing support is available via action buttons.
 - Custom triggers for actions (when elements are rendered, keywords are clicked, etc).
-- 12 of the most popular languages built in by default (you can add your own easily if yours is not supported by default).
+- 12 of the most popular languages built in by default (with public function support to add more).
+- Language aliases.
 - Unknown language support (renders the display, but does not highlight any syntax).
 <br />
 <br />